rhdeck/react-native-swift/README.md

 * XCode 9.0 or newer.
 * React Native 0.49 or newer (haven't tested it lower than that)

-## Install globally for development
+## NEW: Add react-native-swift-cli to simplify development!
-*react-native-swift* includes a helper utility for initializing new swift-based components.
+*react-native-swift-cli* includes a helper utility for initializing new swift-based components.
 ```bash
 yarn global add react-native-swift
 ```